panduhjohn/collaborama/README.md

 # Batman or Superman

 # Batman, just not Ben Affleck Batman.

-    If you had to pick your own entrance music, for some reason, what song would you pick?
+# If you had to pick your own entrance music, for some reason, what song would you pick?

+# Something super tacky like Rocky Balboa theme

+# One place you wanna base-jump but can't (or maybe you can but it's illegal or something)?